Renesas talking with foreign firms about sale of mobile phone chip unit

-TOKYO (Reuters) - Japan’s Renesas Electronics Corp (6723.T) is in talks with foreign companies about selling the mobile phone chip business it bought from Nokia Oyj NOK1V.HE three years ago, the company’s new president said.
+TOKYO, March 21 (Reuters) - Japan’s Renesas Electronics Corp is in talks with foreign companies about selling the mobile phone chip business it bought from Nokia Oyj three years ago, the company’s new president said.

 “It is one of the options we are looking at,” Tetsuya Tsurumaru, the Japanese chipmaker’s latest boss told reporters in Tokyo on Thursday.
 Tsurumaru took over as president on Feb 22.